 This goblin however, seems to have forgotten.

-Chauncy McShrume pompously showing off his new helmet, others can't
+Chauncy McShrume pompously showing off his new helmet, others can't help but

 A group of goblin citizens gather around the scene of an accident.

 Apparently, one of them has lost their cap to the winds of time.